Reducing breathlessness with a handheld fan

 “When patients feel breathless they often want to open a window to get that instant fresh air, but using a handheld fan simulates that in any environment.”

-PHA UK branded handheld fans are now available for just £3.99!
-Visit www.phauk.org/product to order online or call the office on 01709 761450.
-Batteries are included.
+PHA UK branded handheld fans are available for just £3.99.
+Click here to order online with free P&P.